smallOS-cyberwarfare/smallOS-cyberwarfare/README.md

 ### Utils
 - 7z (compress/decompress)
+- aicli (ask cuestions to an AI, custom gemini frontend)
+- aicodegen (ask for runnable code to an AI, custom gemini frontend)
 - APK (Package Manager)
 - createproject (save files or dirs to be created where you want)
 - git (manage paackages)